Unemployment gap

 Has the disability unemployment gap decreased over time?

 The data in the graph and the table below show the proportion of people with disability (aged 15 and over) in the labour force who are unemployed, compared with people without disability.
-Data from 2012 to 2018 are used.
-The disability unemployment gap was 4.7 percentage points in 2018 and 4.0 percentage points in 2012.
+Data from 2012 to 2022 are used.
+The disability unemployment gap was 3.9 percentage points in 2022 and 4.0 percentage points in 2012.
+The baseline used to track change over time was 4.7 percentage points in 2018.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview